 When sightseeing in Vancouver, WA, Esther Short Park is a must!
 The 5 acres of land was donated to the city by the Short family to be used as a park.
 It still stands as the oldest public square in the state.

 Walking paths weave around gigantic trees and there is plenty of space on the lawn to spread out a blanket to relax or have a picnic lunch.
-A gazebo, ‘Pioneer Mother’ statue and rose garden are points of interest within the park and the Vancouver City Hall building in just south of the park.

 #3 Shop at The Vancouver Farmers Market

-One of the fun local activities in Vancouver, WA is to shop at the Vancouver Farmers Market.
-The buzzing market is comprised of vendors selling farm-fresh food, locally produced goods and fresh-cut flowers.
+The buzzing bazaar is comprised of vendors selling farm-fresh food, locally produced goods and fresh-cut flowers.
 Prepared food is also on offer – so grab some food to go and have a picnic in the park!

 #4 Seek Out Street Art Murals and Sculptures